kaaarolin/Anime-list/Frontend/README.md

-# REACT frontend with a AniList API
+# REACT frontend with an AniList API